-At Mase Seitz Briggs, we represent family members who lost a loved one because of another person’s negligence or wrongdoing.
+At Mase Seitz Briggs, we represent family members who lost a loved one as the result of another person’s negligence or wrongdoing.
 Our Miami wrongful death lawyers have recovered millions on behalf of injury victims and their families and will fight to get you the maximum compensation allowed in your case.

 In the tragic event that you have lost a loved one, contact our office to speak directly with an experienced trial lawyer.
 All consultations are free and without obligation to retain our services.